pivotal/docs-tap/getting-started/run-spring-boot-native-images.hbs.md

 Spring Boot Actuator extension for Spring Boot and therefore also works for Spring Boot apps that are compiled to native executable files.

-However, due to current limits to automation, when building and running native images on Tanzu Application Platform, you must configure specific options when building and running your Spring Boot apps as native images to enable Application Live View.
+However, due to current limits to automation, to enable Application Live View for your application you must configure specific options when building and running your Spring Boot apps as native images on Tanzu Application Platform.

 ### <a id="app-side-alv"></a> Configure the application side